korbin/bitaxe-raw/README.md

 # bitaxe-raw usbserial Firmware

-This repository contains USB device-side firmware for the bitaxe series boards.
+bitaxe-raw is firmware for the ESP32S3 on the bitaxe series boards.
+It will pass through ASIC UART, Board I2C, GPIO and ADC over usbserial.
+This can be used for research, testing and debugging.

 ## Developing